sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 much of it back if you save your receipts, something to look into.

 We recommend working at a place that covers some part of your housing, unless you have the financial ability to not care.
-Rent in major cities like SF or NYC easily tops $1500, especially if you want to live close to down town.
+Rent in major cities like SF or NYC easily tops $1500, especially if you want to live close to downtown.

 <section id="Jobs-Perks" />
 ### Perks